ivngineer/sword/README.md

 Install everything in one go:

-sudo pacman -S expac flatpak polkit
+'''sudo pacman -S expac flatpak polkit'''

 ## Install and remove notes